bright/new-www/content/blog/bright-inventions-turns-10-in-march-what-do-we-value.md

 author: ula
 secondAuthor: izabela
 tags:
-  - inspiration
-  - teamspirit
-  - business
+  - bright insights
-  - update
+  - company update
 date: 2022-02-09T10:31:01.939Z
 title: Bright Inventions turns 10 in March!
 What do we value?
 How did we get there?
 layout: post